 Our Easter Service will be taking place at Christ Church Woodhouse on Friday 22nd March 2024 at 9.45 am.
 If you would like to walk down with your child(ren), then please join us for refreshments in the dining room from 9.00 am.
 Look out for the invite coming home!

 For parents new to Christ Church, in November 2014 we launched our very first ‘Christ Church Community Worship’ afternoon.
 They have grown in popularity ever since and developed into wonderful experiences in school for our children, our school and church community.

 The afternoons offer a wonderful opportunity for parents, carers, staff, governors and members of the Church community to come together for afternoon tea.
 Cakes and scones are enjoyed by all and there is always a lovely atmosphere in the dining room and a real sense of community spirit.

-Afternoon tea has always been followed by community Collective Worship in the main hall led by Reverend David.
+Afternoon tea has always been followed by community Collective Worship in the main hall led by our pupils, accompanied by Reverend Paul.
 As always our wonderful children lead the singing with their favourite hymns and songs.

 We are always grateful to those who come along; for their support in embracing the opportunity to strengthen our links with the Church and for their generous donations to our chosen charities throughout the year.